yan-duarte/yan-duarte.github.io/_posts/2016-07-22-Assignment4.md

 ```

 ![Figure 2]({{site.baseurl}}/yan-duarte.github.io/images/assignment4/graph2.png)

-This histogram is almost evenly distributed, we can see that the countries that have the most sugar consumption are in the 20 and the 110 grams per person
+This histogram is almost evenly distributed, we can see that the countries that have the most sugar consumption are in the 20 and the 110 grams per person.

 ```python
 desc1 = sub1["meanSugarPerson"].describe()